Shone Farm Story

-View of pastureAgriculture/Natural Resources Department.
-The farm provides students with hands-on experience that cannot be duplicated in the classroom.
-The farm is located about 12 miles from the Santa Rosa Campus, between the towns of Forestville and Windsor, in the heart of the Russian River Valley AVA (American Viticulture Area).
-It was named in honor of Robert Shone, a very active leader in Sonoma County agriculture, in addition to being a Santa Rosa Junior College trustee and President of the Sonoma County Farm Bureau.
+Shone Farm provides students with hands-on training that extends beyond the classroom.
+Located 12 miles from the Santa Rosa campus, between Forestville and Windsor in the heart of the Russian River Valley AVA (American Viticulture Area), the farm is named in honor of Robert Shone, longtime agricultural leader, SRJC trustee, and former president of the Sonoma County Farm Bureau.

 History